mkandes/batch-computing/NOHUP.md

 any user interaction.
 As such, once instantiated, you don't have to wait for the process to complete to execute another one.
 Background processes may also sometime be referred to as *non-interactive processes*.
 Any software application that runs a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) is utilizing background processes.
 Examples include the SSH server-side application that provides you remote access to your lab's workstation computer and the web server hosting this tutorial.

+### View Running Processes

+The [`top`](https://en.wikipedia.org/wiki/Top_(software)) command displays information about running processes such as CPU utilization and memory utilization.
+The most *active*, resource-intensive processes are shown at the top of table.
+In addition to providing summary resource usage statistics for the computer system as a whole, `top` displays the following information for each process by default:

+- `PID`: Unique Process ID given to each process.
+- `USER`: Username of the process owner.
+- `PR`: Priority given to a process while scheduling.
+- `NI`: ‘nice’ value of a process.
+- `VIRT`: Amount of virtual memory used by a process.
+- `RES`: Amount of physical memory used by a process.
+- `SHR`: Amount of memory shared with other processes.
+- `S`: state of the process
+- `%CPU`: Percentage of CPU used by the process.
+- `%MEM` :Percentage of RAM used by the process.
+- `TIME+`: Total CPU time consumed by the process.
+- `COMMAND`: Command used to activate the process.

 ## Additional References